128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-auto        Inject keep-alive packets in order to keep the pinhole open on external NAT device for sessions that match a session type with keep-alives enabled. disabled    Do not send keep-alive packets to keep pinhole open on an external NAT device.
+- auto: Inject keep-alive packets in order to keep the pinhole open on external NAT device for sessions that match a session type with keep-alives enabled.
+- disabled: Do not send keep-alive packets to keep pinhole open on an external NAT device.

 ## `configure authority router node device-interface network-interface adjacency nat-keep-alive tcp-inactivity-timeout`